 “We moved out to Munich to isolate ourselves from normal life so we could focus on the music,” May later said of the period surrounding Hot Space.
 "We all ended up in a place that was rather unhealthy.
 A difficult period.
 We weren’t getting along together.
 We all had different agendas.
 It was a difficult time for me, personally – some dark moments."

-At artistic loggerheads, the band members underwent a shift in the recording process, working piecemeal in the studio rather than hunkering down as a quartet.
+At artistic loggerheads, Queen underwent a shift in the recording process, working piecemeal in the studio rather than hunkering down as a quartet.
 But as difficult as it may have been to come to a creative consensus, they still managed to move forward, tinkering with their sound and establishing a version of Queen that broke with their hit albums of the past.
 With Hot Space, the group tinkered with synths and dance beats, relying on spare arrangements and brass flourishes to get the songs across instead of the stacked sonics that helped make them worldwide superstars.

-"We have to do what keeps our interest up,” argued drummer Roger Taylor.
-“We never tried to pander to what we feel people want.
+"We have to do what keeps our interest up," drummer Roger Taylor argued back then.
+"We never tried to pander to what we feel people want.
 A lot of people want to hear rehashes of what they liked in the past, but that would be death for us.
 That’s really unfair, because we have changed a lot."

-"We’re always pushing four different directions, not quite sure where the equilibrium position is, for balance.
-We fought about arriving at a sensible format for Hot Space, then decided to push into a very rhythmic and sparse area, disciplining out all the indulgences we’ve been used to putting in,” explained May in 1984.
-“We felt our fans would take it as another experiment.
+"We’re always pushing four different directions, not quite sure where the equilibrium position is, for balance," May said Queen: The Complete Works.
+"We fought about arriving at a sensible format for Hot Space, then decided to push into a very rhythmic and sparse area, disciplining out all the indulgences we’ve been used to putting in.
+We felt our fans would take it as another experiment.
 But we found we’d stepped out – at last! – from the music people felt they could expect from us."

-With enough hindsight, the album has acquired a measure of appreciation in the fanbase over the years, and it arguably fit the tenor of the times less self-consciously than many of the other records of the era.
+With enough hindsight, the album has acquired a measure of appreciation in the fanbase over the years, and Hot Space arguably fit the tenor of the times less self-consciously than many of the other records of the era.
 Looking back, May seemed to ascribe its relative failure to a rare disconnect from the zeitgeist.